ebanalyse/senda/README.md

 ['positiv']
 ```

-### senda model available on Huggingface
+## `senda` model available on Huggingface

-The model above achieves an accuracy of 0.76 and a macro-averaged F1-score of 0.75 on a small test data set, that Alexandra Institute provides.
+As you see, the model above achieves an accuracy of 0.77 and a macro-averaged F1-score of 0.73 on a small test data set, that [Alexandra Institute](https://github.com/alexandrainst/danlp/blob/master/docs/docs/datasets.md#twitter-sentiment) provides.

 The model is published on [Huggingface](https://huggingface.co/larskjeldgaard/senda).